Where learning grows wild

 Frequently Asked Questions

-We teach reading, writing, and math through structured literacy, hands-on materials, and small-group lessons.
-Teachers watch for signs of readiness—like strong fine motor skills, phonological awareness, or number sense—before introducing new skills.
-This helps children progress steadily without feeling rushed, and allows broader learning in science, nature, art, and problem-solving to grow through exploration and real experiences.
+Teachers watch for signs of readiness—such as fine motor strength, phonological awareness, or number sense—before introducing new skills.
+This helps children progress steadily without feeling rushed or overwhelmed.

 Learn more about our curriculum →